 - A Day in the Sugarbush at EL Johnson Nature Center (Bloomfield Hills)

-- Blandford Nature Center: Mutiple Sugaring Events (Grand Rapids)
+- Blandford Nature Center: Multiple Sugaring Events (Grand Rapids)

 - Maple Syrup Open House at WK Kellogg Experimental Forest (Augusta)